michaloslav/SimpleIntersectionObserver/README.md

 element.setAttribute("src", source)
 ```

-Everything else is just annoying boilerplate that you have to deal with each and every time you use Intersection observer.
+Everything else is just annoying boilerplate that you have to deal with each and every time you use IntersectionObserver.

 Let's rewrite that example using this package.